CPAN-Security/security.metacpan.org/docs/report.md

 The CPAN Security Group does not handle security issues in Perl, with the exception of dual-life core modules.
 We will coordinate with the Perl security team if necessary.

+## I've found a vulnerability in a distribution on CPAN

+If you believe you have found a security vulnerability in a distribution on CPAN, please follow the [Coordinated vulnerability disclosure](https://en.wikipedia.org/wiki/Coordinated_vulnerability_disclosure) model.

+It's important that you **do not** post information about it on:
+- bug trackers, like RT or GitHub
+- social media or chat channels, like IRC or Mastodon
+- mailing lists or discussion forums

 ## I've found malware on CPAN